Ngorongoro Crater and Serengeti Safari

 Ngorongoro Crater photo safari commences

 We meet at breakfast for our exciting drive up to the lip of the Ngorongoro Crater.
 With no internal flight to worry about on this Tanzania photography tour, you can bring all your equipment!
 A 500mm focal length, or similar, is perfect for the crater but also bring your wide-angles.
-This is no ordinary Tanzania photo safari, you are going to get unique and inspirational shots that will make even seasoned professional wildlife photographers blush, so pack it all!
-It’s not just about location on this Ngorongor Crater photo safari but also about timing.
+This is no ordinary Tanzania photo safari, you are going to get unique and inspirational shots that will make even seasoned professional wildlife photographers blush, so pack it all.
+It’s not just about location on this Ngorongoro Crater photo safari but also about timing.
 You will be visiting the crater at a time of year when few others do and when the weather is moody and the light spectacular.
 This is a small group photography tour that will yield photographs different to anything you have captured before.
 Can you imagine having the Ngorongoro Crater almost all to yourself?
 The crater’s floor is a photographer’s playground and this is the only photo safari designed around making the Ngorongoro Crater a destination in its own right.
-Most Tanzania photography tours only offer the crater as a stopover point and this is a tragedy.
+Most Tanzania photography tours only offer the crater as a stopover point – and this is a tragedy.

 ngorongoro crater safari